 Installing the required packages from the distribution Debian Lenny (may differ depending on your distribution):

 Your database dependencies should be fulfilled as you should already have icinga-web installed.

-Since Version 1.3.2, Installation is performed using configure and make.
+Starting with version 1.3.2 the installation is performed using configure and make.

 1. Call ./configure.
 See ./configure --help for installation options

 # ./configure --with-icinga-web-path=/usr/local/icinga-web

 2. Install the module by calling make install

 # make install

 3. When installing for the first time, type 'make install-db' to setup your database, otherwise look at the etc/sql/updates directory if there's an update for your current version available.